shuup/shuup-guide/source/customers-and-users.rst

 not displayed when first opening the Users admin page.

 .. note::
-   If a user has an associated contact, deactiving the user's user account will not deactive their contact, although it will prevent them from logging in, essentially accomplishing the same thing.
+   If a user has an associated contact, deactivating the user's user account will not deactivate their contact, although it will prevent them from logging in, essentially accomplishing the same thing.

    See `Deactivating a Contact`_ for more information.